yohasebe/ruby-spacy/README.md

 > ⚠️ This feature is currently experimental.
 Details are subject to change.
 Please refer to OpenAI's [API reference](https://platform.openai.com/docs/api-reference) and [Ruby OpenAI](https://github.com/alexrudall/ruby-openai) for available parameters (`max_tokens`, `temperature`, etc).

 Easily leverage GPT models within ruby-spacy by using an OpenAI API key.
 When constructing prompts for the `Doc::openai_query` method, you can incorporate the following token properties of the document.
 These properties are retrieved through function calls (made internally by GPT when necessary) and seamlessly integrated into your prompt.
-Note that function calls need `gpt-3.5-turbo-0613` or higher.
+Note that function calls need `gpt-4o-mini` or greater.
 The available properties include:

 - `surface`
 - `lemma`